CBSA Psychological Assessment Preparation

 Applicants who demonstrate an ability to reflect on past experiences, acknowledge growth areas, and articulate lessons learned tend to navigate the assessment process more effectively.
 This is not about perfection, but about awareness and maturity.

-Understand how assessors interpret responses
+• Understand how assessors interpret responses and evaluate behaviour

-Communicate experiences clearly and accurately
+• Communicate experiences clearly, consistently, and professionally

-Approach the process with confidence and professionalism
+• Approach the assessment with confidence, clarity, and self-awareness

 Effective preparation focuses on clarity, reflection, and alignment — not performance.